delexw/mcpware/README.md

    **Important**:
    - Replace `/path/to/mcpware` with the absolute path to your cloned repository
-   - Replace `your_github_token_here` with your actual GitHub Personal Access Token
+   - If you configure Github MCP server in config.json, Replace `your_github_token_here` with your actual GitHub Personal Access Token
    - The Docker socket mount (`/var/run/docker.sock`) is required for mcpware to launch Docker-based backends

    **Why mount the Docker socket?**
    - mcpware needs to launch Docker containers for backend MCP servers (like `ghcr.io/github/github-mcp-server`)
    - The Docker socket mount allows mcpware to communicate with Docker
    - Without this mount, mcpware cannot start backend servers that run as Docker containers

-6. Restart Claude Desktop to load the new configuration

 ### Platform-Specific Docker Socket Configuration